-- 1. Select the check box next to the subsection title to include this text in the report. - A description of the results list displays below the subsection title. - 2.
-Click the issues list heading to expand the options. - 3.
-Select the attributes used to group the results list. - For the list of attributes to group by, see "Working with Issues" on page 57.
-If you group by category, the recommendations, abstract, and explanation for the category are also included in the report. - 4.
-(Optional) To refine the issues shown in this subsection with the search function, click Advanced.
-For more details about the search syntax, see "Searching for Issues" on page 67. - 5.
+- Select the check box next to the subsection title to include this text in the report.
+A description of the results list displays below the subsection title. - 2.
+Click the issues list heading to expand the options.

+- 3. Select the attributes used to group the results list. - If you group by category, the recommendations, abstract, and explanation for the category are also included in the report.
+For the list of attributes to group by, see "Grouping Issues" on page 60. - 4.
+(Optional) To refine the issues shown in this subsection with a search query, click Advanced.
+For information about the search syntax, see "Searching for Issues" on page 69. - 5.
 Select or clear the Limit number of Issues in each group check box. - 6.
 If you selected the check box, type the number of issues to display per group.

-Editing Charts Subsections
+Editing Chart Subsections